jennie/phish3/public/overlays/scenario-10.md

-# Learning Objective - Urgent Requests, Downloading Software (Phish)
+# Learning Objective - Discerning Official Looking Emails

-Recognize phishing attempts that urge you to download malicious software.
+Learn to identify legitimate official emails.

-**What to look out for:** Some phishing scams can be very sophisticated in their appearance and language.
-Official polytechnic correspondence will never ask for personal information via email.
+**What to look out for:** Be wary of providing personal identification through email or phone without security procedures, such as PINs, polytechnic portals, and other protective measures.

 **References, Read More's, support and resources could go here.**